rsinger86/drf-flex-fields/README.txt

 expand them on an as-needed basis.

-This package is designed for simplicity and provides two classes - a viewset class and a serializer class - with minimal magic and entanglement with DRF's foundational classes.
+This package is designed for simplicity and provides two classes - a viewset class and a serializer class (or mixin) - with minimal magic and entanglement with DRF's foundational classes.
+Unless DRF makes significant changes to its serializers, you can count on this package to work (and if major changes are made, this package will be updated shortly thereafter).
 If you are familar with Django REST Framework, it shouldn't take you long to read over the code and see how it works.

 There are similar packages, such as the powerful `Dynamic REST <https://github.com/AltSchool/dynamic-rest>`__, which does what